-Sümela monastery has been under renovation for the last 4 years but it should be finished by this summer (2019).
-Sümela monastery was built in the 4th century by Greek Orthodox and perches improbably to the side of a huge cliff.
+Sümela monastery has been under renovation for the last 4 years but it should now be open.
+Sümela monastery was built in the 4th century by Greek Orthodox priests and perches improbably to the side of a huge cliff.
 Not many foreigners make it this far East but it is a great Turkey destination.

 Park your car at the base of the mountain near the gift shops and restaurants, then hike the final 3km to the top car park.
 Through doing this, you will be able to appreciate the monastery’s location in all it’s glory.
 Just past the car park there is a small chapel which plays an informative video about the monastery.
 From the chapel it’s just a few hundred more meters to the monastery.

 Camp at Sümela camping/ Sümer restaurant, which is on the access road to Sümela monastery.